mmattice/okcpython-website/readme.md

 | www       	| techlahoma.github.io 	| CNAME (Alias) 	|         	|

-4. It might take some time to update.
+It may take time to update.

 ---
 Readme By : Jesse Harlin [ harlinjesse@gmail.com ]